Evolution of sexual reproduction: Neomuran revolution

 An alternative theory, proposed by Thomas Cavalier-Smith, was labeled the Neomuran revolution.
 The designation "Neomuran revolution" refers to the appearances of the common ancestors of eukaryotes and archaea.
 Cavalier-Smith proposes that the first neomurans emerged 850 million years ago.
 Other molecular biologists assume that this group appeared much earlier, but Cavalier-Smith dismisses these claims because they are based on the "theoretically and empirically" unsound model of molecular clocks.
 Cavalier-Smith's theory of the Neomuran revolution has implications for the evolutionary history of the cellular machinery for recombination and sex.
 It suggests that this machinery evolved in two distinct bouts separated by a long period of stasis; first the appearance of recombination machinery in a bacterial ancestor which was maintained for 3 Gy(billion years), until the neomuran revolution when the mechanics were adapted to the presence of nucleosomes.
 The archaeal products of the revolution maintained recombination machinery that was essentially bacterial, whereas the eukaryotic products broke with this bacterial continuity.
 They introduced cell fusion and ploidy cycles into cell life histories.
 Cavalier-Smith argues that both bouts of mechanical evolution were motivated by similar selective forces: the need for accurate DNA replication without loss of viability.

+Seesaw effect

+In 2022, Yasui and his colleague proposed the "seesaw effect" hypothesis to explain the emergence of gametic sexual reproduction.
+They suggested that an ancestral diploid asexual eukaryote acquired a dominant sex allele (S), enabling meiosis and gamete fusion.
+As genome size increased, deleterious mutations (dms) accumulated due to Muller's ratchet, approaching a lethal threshold (dmt : e.g., 100 mutations).
+However, these mutations were asymmetrically distributed between the two genomes—for example, 60 mutations in one (dirty genome D) and 40 in the other (clean genome C).
+When the S allele arises, the cell becomes SN and undergoes meiosis, producing four gametes: two with S and two with N, split across the clean and dirty genomes (e.g., CS, CS, DN, DN or CN, CN, DS, DS).

+Because the first S-bearing individual had no partner, self-fertilization (automixis) occurred.
+Terminal fusion of sister chromatids created homozygous offspring: CS + CS produced a viable zygote with 80 mutations (40+40), while DS + DS led to 120 mutations (60+60), which exceeded dmt and resulted in death.
+Thus, harmful mutations were purged, and the S allele became fixed, as only S-carrying gametes could participate in fusion.
+DN and CN gametes (asexual types) could not fuse and died.

+From the second generation, each CSCS individual could produce four CS gametes, yielding two viable offspring, matching the efficiency of binary fission in asexual reproduction.
+Since S became fixed and all gametes could reproduce sexually, the "twofold cost of meiosis" was eliminated.
+This mechanism—concentrating mutational burden in some gametes while preserving others—resembled a seesaw, hence the name "seesaw effect."
+It explains both the origin of sex and its early evolutionary advantage in purging deleterious mutations.